 For the configurations $\boldsymbol \delta_r^\omega$ and $\boldsymbol \gamma^\omega_r$ one can prove a stability property and a Poincar\'e duality property similar to Theorems 1.3 and 1.5 in \cite {BH} and, in view of the stability property of the assignment $\omega \rightsquigarrow \boldsymbol \gamma^\omega_r$ (cf. Theorem \ref{TS}), show that the configurations $\boldsymbol \delta^{\omega}_r$ can be actually defined for any TC1-form, not necessary tame.
 It also can be refined in the spirit of \cite {B1}and \cite {B2} to an assignment with values $\kappa[\Gamma]-$modules but we are not interested in this aspect nor in its implications at this time.

 The main results about the configurations $\boldsymbol \delta^\omega_r$ and $\boldsymbol \gamma^\omega_r$ are stated in Theorems \ref{TT} Theorems \ref{TP} and \ref{TS}.
-In this paper (part I) only Theorem \ref{TT} is proven entirely, the other two will be established in part II of this work.
+In this paper (part I) only Theorem \ref{TT} is proven entirely, the other two will be established in part II and part III of this work.